Understanding Emotional Responses to COVID-19 with DJ Watson

 Studio ATAO’s Community Skillshare is a virtual learning series that tackles specific, actionable and pertinent topics with subject matter experts.
 Each season (1-4 episodes) is centered on one main topic and raises funds for the expert's charity of choice.
 Each episode is also paired with a thorough resources document (such as this one) containing additional information and relevant links.
 Community Skillshares take place on Studio ATAO’s IG Live and we will announce upcoming episodes via our Instagram.

-This particular resources document was compiled by Studio ATAO’s core team with leadership from Associate Marriage and Family Therapist (AMFT) DJ Watson.
+This particular resources document was compiled by Studio ATAO’s core team for our Skillshare with Associate Marriage and Family Therapist (AMFT) DJ Watson.
 DJ is a licensed marriage and family therapist whose clinical interests include couples/family conflict, social and cultural stressors, anxiety, depression, trauma and meaning making.
 We hope DJ’s Skillshare Session and this resource document can provide gentle tips and guidelines for you during this tough time.
 Please feel free to share this resource widely with anyone who you think may need it.

 This is a living, evolving document and is not exhaustive of all resources.
 If you have suggestions on how we can better improve this document, we would love to hear from you at email@example.com.